BotServicePro/php-project-lvl1/README.md

 <br>
 To start this project we have 2 ways.
 First - run games separately from each other by
 <br>
-calling "brain-even", "brain-calc", "brain-nod", "brain-progression" files.
+calling "brain-calc", "brain-even", "brain-gcd", "brain-prime", "brain-progression" files.
 <br>
 Second - start one controller file "gamesFlow" which gives you possibility to choese
 <br>